lume/autolayout/README.md

 ## Extended Visual Format Language (EVFL)

 Apple's Visual Format Language prefers good notation over completeness of expressibility.
 Because of this some useful constraints cannot be expressed by "Standard" VFL.
-AutoLayout.js defines an extended syntax (superset of VFL) which you opt-in to use.
+LUME AutoLayout defines an extended syntax (superset of VFL) which you opt-in to use.
 To enable the extended syntax, set option `extended` to `true` when parsing the visual format:

 ```javascript
 var evfl = '|-[view1(==50%)]';